 If you suspect that your elderly loved one is a victim of nursing home abuse, you have the right to report it and pursue compensation on their behalf.
 It is important to keep in mind that there is a time limit of three years from the date the abuse was discovered to file a claim.
 Claims filed after this deadline may be dismissed and you will lose the right to hold the at-fault party accountable for their abuse and will not be able to pursue compensation for your loved one’s losses.

-Contact a Vancouver Nursing Home Abuse Lawyer Today
+Contact a Nursing Home Abuse Attorney in Vancouver, Washington Today

-If you are suspicious that your loved one is facing abusing in his or her nursing home, you should report the issue right away.
-Our attorneys at Rizk Law can advise you every step of the way.
-We strongly advocate for senior citizens' rights and believe that anyone who takes advantage of our elderly loved ones should be held accountable.
+If you are suspicious that your loved one is facing abuse in his or her nursing home, you should report the issue right away.
+Our experienced Vancouver personal injury lawyer at Rizk Law can advise you every step of the way.
+We strongly advocate for senior citizens’ rights and believe that anyone who takes advantage of our elderly loved ones should be held accountable.

 We look forward to helping you.
 Contact us today at 503.245.5677.